brothersinarm-2/HydraDX-docs/docs/start_nominating.md

 :::note

 Make sure that you revisit your nominations once in a while.
-It is possible that some of your validators change their commission percentage which will have a negative impact on your rewards.
+It is possible that some of your validators change their commission percentage or dropped from the list of 64 active nominators by other larger nominators, which will have a negative impact on your rewards.
 By checking the status of your nominations frequently you will be able to react by updating the list of your nominated validators.

 :::